bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/msgforsof.md

 Selene says that M8 is hiding the past, but for good reason.

 You can also hear thunder partway through the audio, which upsets the baby, causing Selene to soothe her.
-She says that there  Near the end of the recording an alarm goes off, which prompts Selene to say that's her cue, say a few more words goodbye and then end the recording.
+She says that there is something she still needs to do.
+Near the end of the recording an alarm goes off, which prompts Selene to say that's her cue, say a few more words goodbye and then end the recording.

 ***